 - Direct billing is available for some insurance companies.

-- If your plan requires a physician’s prescription, it must be presented at your first appointment in order for us to process your claim.
+- If your plan requires a physician’s prescription, it must be presented at your first appointment in order for the dietitian to process your claim.

 - If the prescription is not available at the time of your appointment, you will be required to pay for the cost of your appointment and will be provided with a receipt so you can process your claim directly with your insurer.